 The House System originated in the thirteenth century at Oxford University in England.
 Houses were designed to provide academic and social organization and accountability.
 More recently, classical Christian schools have reignited a vision for the House System as a means to solidify community and more importantly to practice the virtues discussed in class.

-In the fall of 2018, we relaunched an abandon House System by re-envisioning and reshaping its purpose.
+In the fall of 2018, we relaunched an abandoned House System by re-envisioning and reshaping its purpose.

 The purpose of the House System at Faith Christian Academy is to transform the culture of the secondary by providing a Christ-centered community where Christian virtue is practiced and community relationships among students and with faculty are fostered in accordance with Philippians 2:2-8: